Arch-Kali/test/README.md

 # test

-git has a small learning curve
+gitHUB has a small learning curve